souperthe/Starches-Expedition/README.md

 # STARCHES EXPEDITION

-a very simple Rayman inspired 2d platformer I had created in [Godot 4.6](https://godotengine.org/releases/4.6/) as a Personal Interest project for school
+a very simple (and unfinished) Rayman inspired 2d platformer I had created in [Godot 4.6](https://godotengine.org/releases/4.6/) as a Personal Interest project for school

 ## FEATURES